patriques82/patriques82.github.io/_posts/2020-07-21-setting-up-a-kotlin-ee-project-with-graphql-running-on-payara.md

 title:      Setting up a KotlinEE project with graphql running on Payara
 date:       2020-07-21 11:13:00
 author:     Patrik Nygren
-summary:    How to use Kotlin, Jakarta EE and GraphQL together for a modern webstack
+summary:    How to use Kotlin, Jakarta EE and GraphQL together in a modern webstack
 categories: kotlin, jakartaee, graphql, payara
 thumbnail:  cogs
 tags: